teresaflicek/Covid19-Societal-Impacts/README.md

 Question 2: How does each variable related to food deserts or obesity nationwide when converted into per capita statistics?

-Conclusion: Again, each variable tends to have a positive correlation to the confirmed cases and deaths across the USA.
+Conclusion: Each variable tends to have a positive correlation to the confirmed cases and deaths across the USA.
 Without the r-squared value, I am unable to see exactly how the variables correlate to each other and if they relate closely.
 Overall, I feel as if I was unable to come to a firm conclusion for the per capita stats.
 Given time, I do think there will be a general positive correlation between the variables and a high r-squared value with each comparison.

 ![convenience_stores_confirmed](Nutrition/Output/Top5StatesConfObese.png)